Improving divergence cleaning in cosmological SPMHD simulations: Introduction

 Our Universe is magnetic.
 Magnetism extends from the largest structures: galaxies, and the intra-cluster medium (ICM) of galaxy clusters, down to the smallest scales: the interstellar medium (ISM), stars and planets.
 While magnetic field strengths in stars range from several Gauss (G) in the Sun to $10^{15}$ G in pulsars, on larger scales B-field strengths typically saturate at the canonical value of a few to a few tens of $\mu$G in galaxies and galaxy clusters but can reach strengths of mG in the dense ISM \citep{Crutcher2012,Pattle2023}.

 Past and current research has developed the following picture of magnetic field amplification in the Universe: A small scale-turbulent dynamo amplifies tiny seed fields to the values we observe today in galaxies and galaxy clusters at $\mu$G-level.
 The origin of these seed fields is still under debate and several processes have been suggested that can generate seed fields of the order of around $10^{-20}$ G \citep[e.g.][]{Biermann1950, Harrison1970, Demozzi2010, Gnedin2000, Durier2012}.
 In galaxies, these fields are ordered and influenced by a large-scale (mean-field) $\alpha$-$\Omega$ dynamo \citep[e.g][]{Parker1955, Steenbeck1966, Parker1979, Ruzmaikin1988} and can be ejected in galactic outflows that can, in turn, magnetize the circumgalactic medium (CGM) \citep[e.g.][]{Bertone2006, Pakmor2017, Pakmor2020, vandeVoort2021}.
-However, on galaxy cluster scales in the ICM, turbulence driven by the structure formation processes and merger shocks will quickly generate a saturated magnetic field with a field strength of around $\sim \mu$G on the scales of Mpc without the need for an explicit seeding of these fields by galactic winds \citep[e.g.][]{Vazza2018, Steinwandel2022_cluster}.
-In turn, these fields will be ordered on larger scales by the structure formation process, with some evidence that the Void magnetic field can ``remember'' the structure of the initial seed field on the scales of a few 10 Mpc \citep[e.g.][]{Mtchedlidze2021}.